MicrosoftDocs/learn/learn-pr/azure/aks-app-scaling-keda/includes/2-concept-keda-scaling.md

 :::image type="content" source="../media/2-1-keda-arch.png" alt-text="A diagram that depicts the KEDA architecture in Kubernetes.":::

 > [!TIP]
-> For more detailed information checkout the [official documentation](https://keda.sh/docs/2.2/concepts/)
+> For more detailed information see the [official documentation](https://keda.sh/docs/2.2/concepts/)

 ### Event sources and scalers